Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/README.md

 	 - Multi-withdraw: `!withdraw 1g 6` → six 1G coins.
 Then redeposit again.
 4) First purchase:
 	 - Go to the canteen (configured region), find waiter NPC (configured name/position), stay near him, and buy any food from the configured market file.

+### Phase 3 – Scrap for a Start

+1) Salvaged Mess: ensure enough free inventory space, then receive 18 configured scrap items and, after a short delay, a random crate from a configurable loot table (`phases["3"].stages.stage1`).
+2) Packing the crate: place the crate, fill it with the given items, then pick it up.
+3) Selling: travel to ferrous and non-ferrous facilities and sell the contents via their traders.

 ## Color/Chat Conventions